 The skills learned in the garden will not only assist students at school, but also outside of the school setting for the rest of their lives.

-By John David Johnson, WVU Extension Agent – Jackson County
+By John David Johnson, former WVU Extension Agent – Jackson County